Guide to Glaciers and Ice Climbing Iceland

 What to Wear Ice Climbing in Iceland

-Clothing you’d wear for winter hiking excursions, skiing, or snowboarding are what you’ll need in the mountains of Iceland.
+Clothing you’d wear for winter hiking excursions, skiing, or snowboarding is just some of what you’ll need to add to your Iceland packing list.
 Every winter outdoor safety briefing usually includes one key word to NEVER forget: layers.